rancher/rio/docs/concept.md

 ### Secrets

-Secrets are a standard Kubernetes resource and can be referenced by rio services.
+Secrets are a standard Kubernetes resource and can be referenced by Rio services.
 They contain sensitive data that can be mounted into pods.